sergio11/voice_passport_architecture/README.md

 💼💬 VoicePassport offers a reliable and efficient means of authentication, enabling seamless user access to various applications and services while ensuring a high level of security.
 With its innovative approach to voice-based authentication, VoicePassport provides a convenient and dependable solution for organizations seeking robust identity verification mechanisms.

+🙏 I would like to extend my heartfelt gratitude to Karan Shingde for his insightful article published on Medium titled ["Build an Audio-driven Speaker Recognition System Using Open Source Technologies: resemblyzer and pyAudioAnalysis"](https://medium.com/@karanshingde/build-an-audio-driven-speaker-recognition-system-using-open-source-technologies-resemblyzer-and-6499cf0246eb).
+His comprehensive guide served as a significant source of inspiration and a crucial starting point for developing the VoicePassport Architecture project.
+Karan's expertise and dedication have been instrumental in shaping my understanding and implementation of speaker recognition technologies.
+I am truly thankful for his invaluable contribution to the field and for sharing his knowledge with the community. 🚀

 <p align="center">
   <img src="https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white" />
   <img src="https://img.shields.io/badge/Apache%20Airflow-017CEE?style=for-the-badge&logo=Apache%20Airflow&logoColor=white" />